vuejs/v2.vuejs.org/source/guide/index.md

 vm.$data // The Model
 ```

 In Vue.js, models are simply plain JavaScript objects, or **data objects**.
 You can manipulate their properties and ViewModels that are observing them will be notified of the changes.
 Vue.js converts the properties on data objects into ES5 getter/setters, which allows direct manipulation without the need for dirty checking.

+The data objects are mutated in place, so modifying it by reference has the same effects as modifying `vm.$data`.
+This also makes it easy for multiple ViewModel instances to observe the same piece of data.

 For technical details see [Instantiation Options: data](/api/instantiation-options.html#data).

 ### Directives